Teach Your Baby to Walk: 7 Simple Tips to Get Your Child Moving!

 When your baby begins to walk, make sure you know how to assist her.
 Just stand behind, hold your hands around her upper arms, and have her stand up by pulling one of her arms forward.

 As soon as your little one rotates her hips to take a step, her feet will naturally follow.
-Always apply these procedures when your child is practicing walking until she no longer needs your assistance.
+Always apply these procedures when your child is practising walking until she no longer needs your assistance.

 This is an essential thing to do because as soon as your baby begins to cruise or walk, she will go to places where there is fragile furniture, sharp corners, etc. As far as possible, keep those objects out of your child’s reach, and place safety gates at the bottom and top of your stairs.
 That way, your little one will not get hurt while exploring your home.